Recruitment Materials & Guidelines

-You will be asked to include a description of your recruitment methods in section 8 of the application.
+You will be asked to include a description of your recruitment methods in the protocol on OneAegis.
+Certain restrictions apply to studies that will use or disclose Protected Health Information (PHI) in the identification and recruitment of participants.

 - Study title and IRB study number